 Medicines — There are two types of medicine used to treat BPH: alpha blockers and alpha-reductase inhibitors.
-Most men with BPH who start taking a medicine will need to take it forever.
+Most men with BPH who start taking a medicine will need to take it forever unless they have some type of prostate surgery.
 (See "Medical treatment of benign prostatic hyperplasia".)

 Alpha blockers — These medications relax the muscle of the prostate and bladder neck, which allows urine to flow more easily.
-There are at least four medications in this category: terazosin (Hytrin®), doxazosin (Cardura®), tamsulosin (Flomax®), alfuzosin (Uroxatral®), and silodosin (Rapaflo®).
+There are at least five medications in this category: terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax), alfuzosin (Uroxatral), and silodosin (Rapaflo).
 Terazosin and doxazosin were initially developed to treat high blood pressure, but were later found to be useful for men with BPH.

 Alpha blockers begin to work quickly and are usually recommended as a first-line treatment for men with mild to moderate symptoms.

-You should not take terazosin and doxazosin if you take a medicine for erectile dysfunction (ED), such as sildenafil (Viagra®), vardenafil (Levitra®), and tadalafil (Cialis®).
+You should not take terazosin and doxazosin if you take a medicine for erectile dysfunction (ED), such as sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), or avanafil (Stendra).
 Tamsulosin and alfuzosin usually do not interact with ED medications.

 This type of medicine works better in men with a larger prostate.
 It can reduce the risk of urinary retention (not being able to empty the bladder) and the need for surgery.
 Most men see an improvement within six months of starting treatment.

-- Side effects — A small percentage of men who take alpha-reductase inhibitors have decreased sex drive or difficulty with erection or ejaculation.
+●Side effects — A small percentage of men who take alpha-reductase inhibitors have decreased sex drive or difficulty with erection or ejaculation.
 Rarely, this problem causes men to stop BPH treatment.
-This side effect is reversed when the drug is stopped.
+This side effect usually is reversed when the drug is stopped.